rvignolo/RayTracing.jl/README.md

 [![Build Status](https://github.com/rvignolo/RayTracing.jl/workflows/CI/badge.svg)](https://github.com/rvignolo/RayTracing.jl/actions)

  The partial integro-differential [neutron transport equation](https://en.wikipedia.org/wiki/Neutron_transport#Neutron_transport_equation) can be casted to an ordinary differential equation over tracks that emulate neutron trajectories across a problem domain by means of the Method of Characteristics.
-This library addresses the cyclic ray tracing of those paths over any 2D rectangular mesh and computes quantities which can be used to solve the transport equation.
+This library addresses the cyclic ray tracing of those paths over any 2D rectangular mesh and computes quantities which can be used to solve the transport equation in [NeutronTransport.jl](https://github.com/rvignolo/NeutronTransport.jl).

  ## Example